viniciuschiele/Scrypt/README.md

 bool areEquals = encoder.Compare("mypassword", hashedPassword);
 ```

+The recommended parameters for interactive logins as of 2009 are iterationCount=16384, blockSize=8, threadCount=1, those are the default values.
+They should be increased as memory latency and CPU parallelism increases.

 It is compatible with .NET Core and it works perfectly in Linux and OSX using [mono](http://www.mono-project.com) or the .NET Core, I'm not sure about mobile phones but I believe that it should work as well.